 "The flavor is great, honestly.
 When I read the ingredients, not so great.
 My biggest issue is that this product is not good for anyone with gastritis."

 "Tastes horrible.
 Leaves the taste of artificial sweetener in your mouth."

 The Bottom Line – Does Glucerna Work?

 So, what’s the real bottom line on this one?
 We are glad to see that Glucerna shakes and snacks are suitable for people with diabetes.
 However, we do not feel comfortable recommending these products for people who are trying to slim down and shed excess body fat.
-The truth is it is not specifically for weight reduction.
+The truth is it is not specifically for weight reduction; although this product could be beneficial when used in conjunction with an approved weight-management plan.
 Also, there are quite a few complaints concerning the taste.
 Some users even complained about intestinal pains and diarrhea.

 For dieters who wish to see more weight-loss results, we encourage you to choose a diet product that contains clinically proven ingredients specifically for boosting metabolism and speeding up fat loss that’s not associated with negative customer reviews.

 Among the best products we’ve seen this year is one called Dietspotlight Burn.
 This supplement uses a blend of four important ingredients, which have been proven in published scientific studies to increase metabolism and encourage fat loss.
 Moreover, we can’t find any discussion of negative side effects and user comments posted online show people are seeing solid results.

 Also, we believe it’s with confidence that the company behind Dietspotlight Burn is offering a Special Trial Offer, which is a good sign.